 The details are out, folks!
 MMORPG.com published the goods just a bit ago– WildStar will feature an old school subscription plan business model with an extra twist that will allow a decent chunk of dedicated players to earn their monthly subscriptions through playing the game.
 WildStar will not feature a free-to-play store of any type.
 Here are the details:

 “First, let’s laydown the basics for you.
 The box for WildStar will cost you the now standard price of $59.99, which gets you 30-days of free game time, and three week-long passes for friends to try the game too.
-After that, you’ll have to pay $14.99 a month, or cheaper ($13.99 for three months, $12.99 for six, $10.99 for a year) if you pay for multiple months at a time.
+After that, you’ll have to pay $14.99 a month, or er ($13.99 for three months, $12.99 for six, $10.99 for a year) if you pay for multiple months at a time.
 But the big twist that WildStar is throwing into the mix is that you still can play for free… if you’re willing to work for it in-game.
 That’s where CREDD comes in.

 CREDD stands for Certificate of Research, Exploration, Destruction and Development (cleverly “WildStarified” by the Carbine team).
 Basically, players can buy this month-long unit of game time from the WildStarOnline.com website itself, and then turn around and sell it in-game on the Commodities Exchange.
 Now the CE isn’t going to behave like some sort of bland Auction House.
 Think of it instead like a stock exchange.”